cygnus666/Circuit-Sword/Troubleshooting-(LCD-Power-USB-Software).md

 ```

 ## Collecting the log file
-For most debug related to crashes, the /var/log/messages file is useful.
-This can be collected by doing:
+For most debug related to crashes or wifi issues, the following log files are useful:

 1. Plug in a USB keyboard
 2. Press `F4` (to quit emulationstation)